nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 </div>
 <br>

 **Step 4**.
-The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
+The user now decides that adding the client contacts was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.

 <p align="center"><img src="images/UndoRedoState3.png"></p>